Doronke/FPGA-QFT/README.md

 implementing both in python and on an FPGA device(Virtex VC709) while comparing the runtime of each implementation. for the python code we have the file: '2qbit_simulation.py' where we simulate the 2 q-bits case, and for the FPGA device we use 'SerialRead.py' to read the data sent from the FPGA to the pc, and 'matrix mutiplication' which consist all the needed modules to run the 2 q-bits case on the FPGA device, including the communication interface between the PC and the FPGA using UART-to-USB bridge provided on board. we will explain each part in details.

+additionaly a python script running the QFT algorithm using qiskit was used for comperison purpuses, named 'qskitQFT.py'.
 # 2qbit_simulation.py - Quantum Gates and Sparse Matrix Operations

 This code defines and manipulates various quantum gates, represents them using both dense and sparse matrices,translating them to the classical presentation used as shown in the book project and the article, and simulates a 2-qubit quantum algorithm.
 The simulation includes gates like NOT, SWAP, Hadamard, and Phase gates..